Top-rated local movers that handle Augusta to Baton Rouge moves

 - Baton Rouge is considered to be less safe than Augusta with a score of 30.74 vs Augusta’s 51.54.

-Other things to consider for your Augusta vs. Baton Rouge move
+Other things to consider for your Augusta to Baton Rouge move

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State licensing: If youโre using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
+- State licensing: If you’re using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
 During the pre-move screening process, families on the move should verify that prospective movers are registered and in good standing with the LPSC.
 In cases of substandard service, inflated costs, and unlicensed movers operating illegally, consumers may file a complaint, after which the commission will initiate an investigation.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Louisiana moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Louisiana moving company’s license by visiting the state’s public utilities commission.

 Where to live in Baton Rouge